Skip to main content

 A Basic Theka of Badi Sawari Taal (Reference)

 To appreciate the layakari, it's helpful to know a basic theka.
-This simple pattern establishes the taal's foundational pulse.
+This pattern is presented below in four mobile-friendly rows of four beats each.

 Badi Sawari Theka (16 Beats)